 - Enter Albania on the Type D visa once approved

-- Open an Albanian bank account in person (see next section)
+- Open an Albanian bank account in person (see the next section)

 - Gather apostilled documents: background check, proof of income, insurance, rental contract